dart-lang/site-www/src/_guides/libraries/library-tour.md

 // Remove all elements from a list. fruits.clear();
 assert(fruits.isEmpty);

+// You can also create a List using one of the constructors. var vegetables = List.filled(99, 'broccoli');
 ```

 Use `indexOf()` to find the index of an object in a list: